crystal-lang/crystal-book/docs/crystal_for_rubyists/README.md

 However, the hash shorthand syntax in Ruby creates a [NamedTuple](https://crystal-lang.org/api/latest/NamedTuple.html) in Crystal.

-Tuples are a fixed size, so these are best used for data structures that are known at compile time.
+NamedTuples and regular [Tuples](https://crystal-lang.org/api/latest/Tuple.html) are a fixed size, so these are best used for data structures that are known at compile time.

 ### Pseudo Constants